 However, if a worker acted outside the scope of employment – for instance, the worker committed a criminal act such as a rape or sexual assault – the employer may not be liable under this theory unless the employer knew about the employee’s wrongful conduct and failed to take adequate steps to address it.
 In other words, to sue the employer, you would need to show that the employer “ratified” the employee’s actions.

-Negligent Hiring and Retention
+What Are Negligent Hiring and Negligent Retention?

 In some circumstances, an employer can be liable for its own misconduct when an employee harms another person.
 The liability would be based on the idea that, by hiring and/or retaining a dangerous employee, the employer exposed others to harm.